Penaz91/virtiac/README.md

 Why not use virt-lightning?
 ---------------------------

-Because it gets REALLY close to what I would want this kind of tool to do, but for some reason its commands are confusing and machines seem to be "temporary" and not "permanent".
+Because it gets REALLY close to what I would want this kind of tool to do, but for some reason its commands are confusing when you come from other environments like Vagrant (`vl up` builds and starts machines like Vagrant, while `vl down` destroys all machines, I would expect it to stop machines instead).

 Also because I want to learn something new.